phpman > man > gitremote-helpers(7)

 capability use this.
 It’s mandatory for export.

-takes precedence.
-The left-hand of refspecs advertised with this capability must
+precedence.
+The left-hand of refspecs advertised with this capability must cover all

-cover all refs reported by the list command.
-If no refspec capability is
+refs reported by the list command.
+If no refspec capability is advertised, there is

-advised to keep a local copy of the repository to interact with, and to let the
+to keep a local copy of the repository to interact with, and to let the private

-private namespace refs point to this local repository, while the refs/remotes
+namespace refs point to this local repository, while the refs/remotes namespace is

 bidi-import

-be used by remote-helpers to retrieve information about blobs and trees that
+used by remote-helpers to retrieve information about blobs and trees that already

-already exist in fast-import's memory.
-This requires a channel from fast-import to
+exist in fast-import’s memory.
+This requires a channel from fast-import to the

-the remote-helper.
-If it is advertised in addition to "import", Git establishes a
+remote-helper.
+If it is advertised in addition to "import", Git establishes a pipe

-pipe from fast-import to the remote-helper's stdin.
-It follows that Git and
+from fast-import to the remote-helper’s stdin.
+It follows that Git and fast-import

-fast-import are both connected to the remote-helper's stdin.
-Because Git can send
+are both connected to the remote-helper’s stdin.
+Because Git can send multiple

-multiple commands to the remote-helper it is required that helpers that use
+commands to the remote-helper it is required that helpers that use bidi-import buffer

 export-marks <file>